-Turn last night’s leftovers into a classic cottage pie in 30 minutes.
+Looking for a cottage pie recipe?
+This is it.
+Turn last night’s leftovers into a classic cottage meat pie in 30 minutes.
 It’s the ultimate comfort food this winter.

-This traditional British classic dish is the easiest way to make use of last night’s leftovers.
-It’s hearty and serves the entire family for a quick midweek meal.
+This British rustic dish is the easiest way to make use of last night’s leftovers.

-Similar to a chicken pot pie, this dish is mixed with veggies in a homemade gravy but topped with mashed potatoes instead of pie crust.
+Similar to a chicken pot pie, this hearty dish features mixed vegetables in a homemade rich gravy but topped with mashed potatoes instead of pie crust.

 I’ll always make plenty of mashed potatoes to go along with a pot roast because it is the best part of comfort food, don’t you agree?

 Store-bought mashed potatoes works well in a pinch.